 Dr. Henson and Dr. Greenwood have since been joined by Alia Jackson, company President.
-Early in Alia’s career she was a K-12 education PD provider, which gave her keen insight into the user experience for training delivery.
+Early in Alia’s career, she was a K-12 education PD provider, which gave her keen insight into the user experience for training delivery.
 Alia excels at taking complex academic and scientific concepts and breaking them into simple, cogent lessons that can be easily understood and retained by educators of all backgrounds and abilities.
-After several years in education implementation, sales and marketing roles, Alia saw what Dr. Henson and Dr. Greenwood were building and was thrilled to join their team.
+After several years in education implementation, sales, and marketing roles, Alia saw what Dr. Henson and Dr. Greenwood were building and was thrilled to join their team.
 Most recently, Dr. Rick Robinson has joined the team as a contributing author on the Trauma Informed Series.
-Dr. Robinson has done extensive research about how adversity impacts children’s brains and what consequences that can have for a classroom.
+Dr. Robinson has done extensive research on how adversity impacts children’s brains and what consequences that can have for a classroom.
 He is an expert on creating supportive school policies and procedures to effectively deal with student trauma.

-Dr. Greenwood is a licensed clinical psychologist, consultant to school districts and former adjunct professor in the Graduate Teacher Education Department at Lewis and Clark College in Portland, Oregon.
+Dr. Greenwood is a licensed clinical psychologist, consultant to school districts, and former adjunct professor in the Graduate Teacher Education Department at Lewis and Clark College in Portland, Oregon.
 He has worked actively for over 30 years in clinical and educational settings to support children and their families.
 He most recently consulted with school districts throughout the state of Oregon on special education issues and best practice methods for supporting students with emotional and behavioral disorders.
-Dr. Greenwood is also a published author of education texts.
+Dr. Greenwood is also a published author of educational texts.

 Dr. Henson is a licensed clinical psychologist and a state-wide education consultant to school districts in Oregon.
 He consults throughout the state of Oregon on best practices for supporting students with emotional and behavioral disorders.
-Dr. Henson speaks and gives trainings in Oregon and Washington on topics including paraeducator effectiveness, trauma-informed practices, threat management, functional assessment and best practices in supporting students with emotional and behavioral disorders.
+Dr. Henson speaks and gives training in Oregon and Washington on topics including paraeducator effectiveness, trauma-informed practices, threat management, functional assessment, and best practices in supporting students with emotional and behavioral disorders.
 His first book “Behavior Support Strategies for Education Paraprofessionals” was published in 2008.

 Dr. Robinson brings a rich understanding and experience in the areas of trauma-informed care and trauma-sensitive schools.
 He’s worked with school districts throughout the northwest to develop and implement a blended approach to trauma-informed care in schools.